Clust-PSI-PFL: A Population Stability Index Approach for Clustered Non-IID Personalized Federated Learning: Clust-PSI-PFL Proposed Methodology

-In the label-skew setting, the client-wise $PSI$~\cite{siddiqi2012credit} for client $i$ is defined in Eq.~\ref{eq:psi_formula}.
-This expression coincides with the statistical ``Jeffreys divergence''~\cite{Jeffreys1946InvariantPrior}:
+In the label-skew case, we quantify how much each client’s label distribution differs from the global one using the client-level $PSI$~\cite{siddiqi2012credit}, given in Eq.~\ref{eq:psi_formula}.
+This quantity is equivalent to the Jeffreys divergence~\cite{Jeffreys1946InvariantPrior}:

-where $P(y=c)$ denotes the global probability mass function (pmf) of label $y$ for class $c$, computed at the server from the aggregated label counts reported by clients; $P_i(y=c)$ is the pmf of label $y$ for class $c$ on client $i$; and $C$ is the total number of classes for $y$.
-The superscript $L$ indicates that the computation pertains to the label-skew setting.
-As discussed earlier, we focus on label skew; attribute and quantity skew are left for future work.
+Here, $P(y{=}c)$ is the server-side (global) probability mass function (pmf) for class $c$, obtained by aggregating the label counts reported by clients, while $P_i(y{=}c)$ is the corresponding pmf on client $i$; $C$ denotes the number of classes.
+The superscript $L$ emphasizes that we consider label skew (other skew types are left for future work).